cyclus/cyclus.github.com/source/user/install.rst

 User mailing list <https://groups.google.com/forum/#!forum/cyclus-users>`_, we will try our best to find the best solution corresponding to your needs.

-* :doc:`Cyclist and the Cloud <tutorial/install_launch_cyclist>`: Recommanded
+* :doc:`Cyclist and the Cloud <tutorial/install_launch_cyclist>`: (After
+  installation, skip to Step 4 "`Try a Tutorial!`_" )

+  - *Require few technical skills*,

+  - Recommended for:

-  for users who want a graphical user interface to build or analyze simulations or do not want to run simulations directly on their machine. *Require* few tehcnical skills* (After installation, skip to Step 4 "Try a Tutorial").
+    - users wanting a graphical interface to build or analyze simulations,

+    - users not wanting to run simulations directly on their machine,

+    - quick the |Cyclus| capabilities discovery.

 * :doc:`Binary installation on Linux (via Debian or Conda) <install_binary>`:

+  - *Requires familiarity with Linux.*

-  Recommanded for users who want to run simulations directly on their machine (without internet). *Requires familiarity with Linux.*
+  - Recommended for users wanting to run simulations locally (without internet).

-* :doc:`Virtualbox <virtualbox>`: Recommanded for Windows users. *Requires familiarity with Linux.*
+* :doc:`Virtualbox <virtualbox>`:

+  - *Requires familiarity with Linux.*

+  - Recommended for Windows users.

 * :doc:`Install Stable From Source (via Tarball) <install_tarball>`:

+  - *Requires programation/compilation skills.*

-  Recommanded for users who want to modify existing archetypes (aka developers).
+  - Recommended for users wants to modify existing archetypes (aka developers).
-  *Requires programation/compilation skills.*

 * :doc:`Install Develop from Source <../kernel/build_from_source>`: (via
+  Repository)

+  - *Requires programation/compilation skills.*

-  Repository) For developers or users who require the bleeding edge version of
+  - For developers or users who require the bleeding edge version of |Cyclus|.
-  |Cyclus|. *Requires programation/compilation skills.*

 2. Run Unit Tests
 -----------------